stockholm-react-js/meetups/README.md

 ## How to contribute
-Our goal is to create a healthy and vibrant community around React in Stockholm, to do that we encourage everyone that feels that they have something to contribute to do just that; contribute.
+Our goal is to create a healthy and vibrant community around React in Stockholm, to do that we encourage everyone that feels that they have something to contribute to do just that - contribute.

-This guide will show you how you can get started contributing straight away by relying on Github.

 ## Quick links
 * [Events looking for speakers](https://github.com/stockholm-react-js/meetups/labels/Help%20Needed)